Santosh-Gupta/Research2Vec/README.md

 The Semantic Scholar paper ID is '9abbd40510ef4b9f1b6a77701491ff4f7f0fdfb3'

 Use the title(s) and/or Semantic Scholar's paperID(s) with Section 2 and Section 3 to get the EmbedID from the model.
 EmbedIDs are how the model keeps track of each paper (not the paperID).
-If using the title to search, don't forget to use only lower case letters only.

 ![alt text](images/Instruction2New.JPG)